iHRIS/iHRIS/README.md

 ## Authentication
 iHRIS includes basic username / password authentication for all pages other than the dashboard.
 A sample user can be found under resources/demos/admin.iHRISUser.json.
 The username and password for this user is admin / admin.
 It is STRONGLY recommended that the password be changed on installation.

+## Running iHRIS as a Docker Swarm.
+The backend and frontend are separate, iHRIS is built with the option to run as a docker swarm.

+After cloning, run the command below which should start a swarm `ihris`.

+``docker stack deploy -c ihris-stack.yml ihris``

+This assumes you have swarm mode initialized, if not initialize with

+``docker swarm init``